-Over the past several years, the City of Goleta has worked collaboratively with the County of Santa Barbara and others on several efforts to address homelessness on a regional scale.
-These efforts include the 10-Year Plan to End Chronic Homelessness, the Central Coast Collaborative on Homelessness (C3H) and its Goleta Outreach team, the Continuum of Care, HOME Consortium, and the Coordinated Entry System.
-This work has expanded formal and informal cross-sector collaborations within the system of care and diversity of offerings.
+Over the past several years, the City of Goleta has worked collaboratively with the County of Santa Barbara and others on a number of efforts to address homelessness on a regional scale.
+These include the 10-Year Plan to End Chronic Homelessness, the Central Coast Collaborative on Homelessness (C3H) and its Goleta Outreach team, the Continuum of Care, HOME Consortium, and the Coordinated Entry System.
+These efforts have led to expanded formal and informal cross-sector collaboration within the system of care and diversity of offerings.

-Unfortunately, despite significant progress in setting up structures and systems and a more robust provider network on a regional basis, these efforts have not directly prevented the growth or reduced the impact of homelessness within the city of Goleta, predominantly because few homeless services exist within the city and funding to date has been limited.
-Local officials, service providers and faith-based leaders have all expressed a desire for a more coordinated effort within Goleta to identify the needs and proposed strategies for addressing these needs.
-The City of Goleta has developed this Homelessness Strategic Plan to increase efforts to prevent and alleviate homelessness in Goleta, to guide discretionary funding opportunities and decision-making, and to provide needed services to people experiencing homelessness.
-The negative effects of homelessness warrant compassionate, effective strategies for homeless individuals, as well as solutions that address public health and safety concerns surrounding the homeless, among these being encampment fires, damage to environmentally sensitive habitats, and degradation of water quality from encampments located in or near local creek beds.
+Unfortunately, despite significant progress in setting up structures and systems and a more robust provider network on a regional basis, these efforts do not directly prevent the growth or reduce the impact of homelessness within the city of Goleta, predominantly because few services exist within the city relative to homelessness, and funding to date has been limited.
+Local officials, service providers and faith-based leaders have all expressed a desire for a more coordinated effort within the City to identify the needs and proposed strategies for addressing these needs.
+The City of Goleta has developed this Strategic Plan to increase efforts to prevent and alleviate homelessness within the city, to guide discretionary funding opportunities and decision-making, and to provide needed services to people experiencing homelessness.
+The negative effects of homelessness warrant compassionate, effective strategies for houseless individuals, as well as solutions that address public health and safety concerns surrounding the homeless, among these being encampment fires, damage to environmentally sensitive habitats, and degradation of water quality from encampments located in local creek beds.

-This first-ever City of Goleta Homelessness Strategic Plan seeks to provide a framework for addressing both the impacts of homelessness on the Goleta community and the well-being of Goleta's homeless residents.
+This first-ever City of Goleta Homelessness Strategic Plan seeks to provide a framework for addressing both the impacts of homelessness on the Goleta community and the well-being of Goleta's houseless residents.
 The document first provides background on who is experiencing homelessness in Goleta.
-It then reviews the strategic planning process, current work being done to support people experiencing homelessness in Goleta, and best practices.
-Finally, the Plan discusses goals and objectives and indicators of success as this effort continues in the coming years.
+It then reviews the strategic planning process and current work being done to support people experiencing homelessness in Goleta.
+Finally, the Plan discusses short-, mid-, and long-term goals and indicators of success as this effort continues in the coming years.

 The act of completing a strategic plan acknowledges that the work to create change will not happen immediately.
-Yet, the City of Goleta believes that not only does the creation of this Plan provide the foundation for most efficiently and effectively working with Goleta's homeless residents, it firmly establishes our belief that there is a need to create change, and this change cannot be accomplished by the City alone.
-Effectively addressing homelessness is a regional challenge and solving it will require a coordinated strategy with pooled resources, working together with the County, other local partners, volunteers, and residents.
+Yet, the City of Goleta believes that not only does the creation of this Plan provide the foundation for most efficiently and effectively working with Goleta's houseless residents, it firmly establishes our belief that there is a need to create change.